Azure/blackbelt-aks-hackfest/linux-container-workshop/hol_content/2_dockerize_apps.md

 Now that we have container images for our application components, we need to store them in a secure, central location.
 In this lab we will use Azure Container Registry for this.

-1. Create Azure Container Registry instance
+### Create Azure Container Registry instance

-    * In the browser, sign in to the Azure portal at https://portal.azure.com
+    1. In the browser, sign in to the Azure portal at https://portal.azure.com
-    * Click "Create a resource" and select "Azure Container Registry"
+    2. Click "Create a resource" and select "Azure Container Registry"
-    * Provide a name for your registry (this must be unique)
+    3. Provide a name for your registry (this must be unique)
-    * Use a new Resource Group
+    4. Use a new Resource Group
-    * Enable the Admin user
+    5. Enable the Admin user
-    * Use the 'Standard' SKU (default)
+    6. Use the 'Standard' SKU (default)

         > The Standard registry offers the same capabilities as Basic, but with increased storage limits and image throughput.
 Standard registries should satisfy the needs of most production scenarios.

-2. Login to your ACR with Docker
+### Login to your ACR with Docker

-    * Browse to your Container Registry in the Azure Portal
+    1. Browse to your Container Registry in the Azure Portal
-    * Click on "Access keys"
+    2. Click on "Access keys"
-    * Make note of the "Login server", "Username", and "password"
+    3. Make note of the "Login server", "Username", and "password"
-    * Login in your Bash shell:
+    4. Login in your Bash shell:

         ```
         docker login --username <username> --password <password> <login server>
         ```

-3. Tag images with ACR server and repository (be sure to replace the login server value)
+### Tag images with ACR server and repository

     ```
+    # Be sure to replace the login server value

     docker tag rating-db <login server>/azureworkshop/rating-db:v1
     docker tag rating-api <login server>/azureworkshop/rating-api:v1
     docker tag rating-web <login server>/azureworkshop/rating-web:v1
     ```

-3. Push images to registry
+### Push images to registry

     ```
     docker push <login server>/azureworkshop/rating-db:v1